alrigo123/alrigo123/README.md

-- 👋 Hi, I’m @alrigo123 you can call me Rigo cause it's my other name
+- 👋 Hi, I’m @alrigo123 you can call me Rigo cause it's my real name
 - 👀 I’m interested in software development, especially in Web Development in back end, also in models of Artificial Inteligence
 - 💞️ I’m looking to collaborate on anything I can :)
 - 📫 You can dm with me by alexestrada2804@gmail.com